Reference

 Slots can be added and removed at any time on fly and from any thread.
 It is safe to do it from another thread concurrently with writing frames.
 Operations with slots won’t block concurrent writes.

-FEC scheme
+FEC schemes

 If ROC_INTERFACE_CONSOLIDATED is used, it automatically creates all necessary transport interfaces and the user should not bother about them.